MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 | **D: Script**<br>**Description:** Strict JavaScript restrictions. | **-Additional JS limits:**<br>* Long tasks in the main thread.<br>* High CPU usage.<br>* Workers with long tasks that exceed ?ms.<br> | - Report violations via Reporting API.<br>- Stopping JavaScript if [no user interaction/running in the background]. |

 ### Discussion of different categories
 **A: Basic – Basic web development best practices that are scenario-agnostic:** This category covers fundamental web development best practices to ensure that websites are optimized for performance across all environments.
-This includes compressing text resources such as HTML, CSS JavaScript, and JSON to reduce load times and bandwidth usage, and compressing assets larger than 100KB that are embedded via `data: URLs` as they can slow down page rendering and increase resource consumption.
-Additionally, images should be served in modern, efficient formats, with any image files exceeding 500KB considered oversized and requiring optimization.
-Web fonts must also be kept under 300KB to avoid unnecessarily delaying page rendering.
+This includes compressing text resources such as HTML, CSS JavaScript, and JSON to reduce load times and bandwidth usage, and compressing assets larger than ?KB that are embedded via `data: URLs` as they can slow down page rendering and increase resource consumption.
+Additionally, images should be served in modern, efficient formats, with any image files exceeding ?KB considered oversized and requiring optimization.
+Web fonts must also be kept under ?KB to avoid unnecessarily delaying page rendering.

 **B: Early-script – JavaScript constraints to enhance performance and minimize impact on user experience before interaction begins:** This category focuses on JavaScript development best practices that can be done to minimize performance issues before user interaction begins.
 This includes capping JavaScript resources loaded initially to avoid overwhelming devices with limited processing power or bandwidth, and serving JavaScript with constrained content-length headers to ensure predictable resource delivery and prevent bloated downloads.
 Additionally, animations that don’t run on the compositor thread should be avoided, as they can trigger costly layout recalculations and choppy user experiences, especially during page load or scroll events.